shirshod/McClatchy/README.md

 ### 4. Zipcode Demographics Generator:
-The code imports a spreadsheet with a list of zipcodes (in any column) and stores the some relevant demographic and economic data of those places.
+The code imports a spreadsheet with a list of zipcodes (in any column) and stores relevant demographic and economic data of those places.

 By: Shirsho Dasgupta